 You may feel worried about these risks, but remember:

 - the risk of developing serious side effects during pregnancy is small

 - if you have cervical abnormalities, having the necessary treatment is very important

 - your doctor will talk through the treatment options, and discuss any potential risks to future pregnancies

-You can use contraception while having a cervical screening test.
-However it is advised not to have a Mirena coil.
+It is safe to use contraception while having a cervical screening test.